livramatheus/thunder-fox-arena/README.md

 <h3 id="technologies-front">🔨 Technologies</h3>

 <p>
     This project was developed with <b>HTML, CSS and JavaScript</b>.
-No third-party libraries were used.
+The only third-party library used was <a href="https://createjs.com/preloadjs" target="_black">preloadjs</a> in order to prevent broken sprites and delayed sounds.
 </p>

 <p>